supermaxiste/ARPEGGIO_paperAnalyses/README.md

-# ARPEGGIO_paperAnalyses
-This repository includes all the scripts used to evaluate EAGLE_RC and run ARPEGGIO on example datasets.

 ## Mimulus example run

 This folder provides the ARPEGGIO config file and the metadata file used to run the analyses of the Mimulus dataset.
 In the folder you will find additional information about the datasets used together with the output from the downstream analyses.